eclipse/reddeer/README.md

 # Build RedDeer locally

-In case that you have the git repo cloned locally, you can build it using maven.
+In case that you have the git repo cloned locally, you can build it using maven:

     $ mvn clean install